 AVFoundation allows you to manage the playback of asset in sophisticated ways.
 To support this, it separates the presentation state of an asset from the asset itself.
 This allows you to, for example, play two different segments of the same asset at the same time rendered at different resolutions.
 The presentation state for an asset is managed by a player item object; the presentation state for each track within an asset is managed by a player item track object.
 Using the player item and player item tracks you can, for example, set the size at which the visual portion of the item is presented by the player, set the audio mix parameters and video composition settings to be applied during playback, or disable components of the asset during playback.

-You play player items using a player object, and direct the output of a player to Core Animation layer.
-In iOS 4.1 and later, you can use a player queue to schedule playback of a collection of player items in sequence.
+You play player items using a player object, and direct the output of a player to the Core Animation layer.
+You can use a player queue to schedule playback of a collection of player items in sequence.

 Reading, Writing, and Reencoding Assets